kshedden/godata_workshop/README.md

 it can be necessary to write more "boilerplate code" than in other languages.
-Some people feel that it is harder to develop an an "abstraction" of the problem that you are trying to solve when using Go, but other people argue that Go supports abstractions, but just in a different way than, say, C++ or Java.
+Some people feel that it is harder to develop an an "abstraction" of the problem that you are trying to solve when using Go, but other people argue that Go supports abstractions, just in a different way than, say, C++ or Java.
-Furthermore, while
+While
 Go is much faster than Python, it is not quite as fast as C, C++, or Rust.

 At present, Go is one of the 10 most used programming lanuages, according to Tiobe.
 However it is not commonly encountered in academic or research settings, especially in data science.
-This may be due to the success of the Python/C++ combination (using C++ to implement algorithms and Python to script them).
+This may be due to the success of the Python/C++ ecosystem (using C++ to implement algorithms and Python to script them).
-However it is not uncommon to encounter tasks where no appropriate C++ routine exists, and where Python would be very slow.
+However it is not uncommon to encounter tasks where no appropriate C++ library routine exists, and where Python would be very slow.
 At present, this may be the best use-case for Go.
 More important than that, learning Go will make anyone a better overall programmer.
-It will help you understand how computers work, and will reveal some of the trade-offs in programming language design.
+Since it is somewhat closer to the hardware than, say, Python, it will help you understand how computers and compilers work, and will reveal some of the trade-offs in programming language design.